-PM 1:Number & percent of providers by provider type who met, and continue to meet, required credential standards in accordance with waiver qualifications throughout service provision.
-N:Number of providers by provider type who met, and continue to meet, required credential standards in accordance with waiver qualifications throughout service provision.
-D:Total number of providers by provider type.
+PM 1: # and % of providers by provider type, who met & continue to meet, required credential standards in accordance with waiver qualifications throughout service provision.
+N: # of providers by provider type, who met & continue to meet, required credential standards in accordance with waiver qualifications throughout service provision.
+D: Total # of providers by provider type reviewed.